 If you teach your own language, be open and admit that there are lots of things you don’t know.
 That’s okay and nothing to be ashamed of.
 Rather, it’s an opportunity to learn and develop further.
 You will be right most of the time, but thinking that you will be right every time is a sign of ignorance and hubris.

 If you’re learning Chinese (or any other language), be aware of the fact that native speakers vary greatly in their own language ability and also in their ability to explain grammar, pronunciation or anything else you might be interested in learning.
-If you’re lucky, you will be able to find people who really know what they’re doing.
+Listen to your teachers, but don’t be surprised if they’re wrong occasionally.

 Please consider supporting Hacking Chinese so that I can keep providing free content.
 Please also visit the site sponsors for high-quality Chinese products and services.

 - Essential articles

 - Learning in class